 “The Seven Deadly Sins” of SEO

-Search Engine Optimization (SEO) is a vital skill that small business owners must learn and thoroughly understand if they want their business to benefit from an online presence.
+Search Engine Optimization (SEO) is a vital skill that must be utilized to gain maximum benefit from a website.

 There are actually four stages to learning SEO: